vlang/v/doc/docs.md

 ## Trace

-Another feature from `v.debug` is the possibility to add hook functions before and after each function call on your code.
+Another feature of `v.debug` is the possibility to add hook functions before and after each function call.

-To enable such feature use `-d trace` when running your code or building source files, see below:
+To enable this feature, add the `-d trace` switch when building or running your code:

 ```v
 import v.debug